Agriculture Innovation Center

 Eligible grant applicants include farmers, producer groups, researchers, educators, organizations, agencies and businesses.
 Applicants may represent nonprofit or for-profit sectors.
 Projects should work with New York State resident farmers and demonstrate outcomes that benefit agriculture in the state.

-For examples of previously funded Agriculture Innovation Center projects, please visit the Funded Projects section of this website.
-In the Project Database, sort projects by ``AIC'' to generate a list of previously-funded projects in this grant program.
+For examples of previously funded Agriculture Innovation Center projects, please visit the Projects Funded section of this website.
+In the Project Database, search projects by grant and select "AIC" generate a list of previously-funded projects in this grant program.